incrementalelm/semantic-types/slides-new.md

 ![fit](./img/opaque-types-3.png)

-# The path of evolving types
+# Continuing down the path

-- Primitives
+1. Primitives
-- Type with public constructor
+1. Type with public constructor
-- Move to module
+1. Move to module
-- Accessors (get/set) instead of constructor
+1. Use accessors instead of constructor
-  - i.e. things that give back the raw value
+1. "One-stop-shop" (no accessors)

-- "One-stop-shop" (no accessors)
+- Invert responsibility